Banks to see big profits as COVID 'bad' loans become 'good'

 Most banks are expected to report significantly improved results compared to the first quarter of 2020.
 JPMorgan is expected to report a profit of $3.09, up from a profit of 78 cents per share a year earlier, according to FactSet.
 Bank of America is expected to post a profit of 66 cents per share, compared to the 40 cents a share it earned last year.

 The banks have massive government stimulus to thank for the improvement, as well as the recovering economy and fewer defaults than originally anticipated.
 Just in the U.S., trillions of dollars have been spent to keep individuals and businesses afloat in the form of one-time cash payments and the Paycheck Protection Program.
-Multiple surveys have shown that Americans used at least a portion of their relief payments to pay down debts or get caught up on their loans, including one from the New York Fed that showed that one of three American households use their stimulus payments to pay down debt.
+Multiple surveys have shown that Americans used at least a portion of their relief payments to pay down debts or get caught up on their loans, including one from the New York Fed that found households plan to use more than one-third of their stimulus payment to pay down debt.

 Further the government has allowed banks to be more flexible in defining what loans are considered bad or not — allowing longer forbearances and grace periods — which in turn has kept some loans out of the “bad” pile.

-Note: This story was first published on April 13, 2021.
-It was updated on April 14, 2021 to correct the details of one finding from a recent New York Federal Reserve Bank study.
-The study found that households plan to use more than one-third of their stimulus payment to pay down debt, not that one in three households would use the money for debt repayment.